Skip To Main Content

 About the Annual School Budget Vote

 In New York State, local school boards must annually develop a balanced school budget proposal and put it up for a public vote on the third Tuesday in May.
 This year's school budget vote will take place on Tuesday, May 20, 2025.
 Polls will be open from 1-8 p.m. in the Hermon-DeKalb Central School Cafeteria.
+You will be mailed the 2025-2026 Budget Newsletter in May.
+Please click here to access the digital copy.

 Residents will vote on a proposal that maintains all current academic programs and is set to match the state’s tax levy cap.
 Our district aims to cultivate well-rounded students who are prepared to face global challenges as caring, conscientious, and creative citizens.
 The 2025-26 budget will fund after-school programs, sustain our athletic mergers to support student-athletes, and allow high school students to earn college credits before graduation.